 We may be able to re-position the tooth in its socket and stabilise it for the short term but in the long run, there will usually be the need for other interventions to keep this tooth (or its replacement) in place.
 We will discuss with you what needs to be done, and what can be expected in the future.

-Call us at (07) 33560166 or contact us to make an appointment and one of our team members will assist you with any questions or concerns you have, as quickly as possible.
+Phone us on (07) 33560166 or contact us to make an appointment and one of our helpful dentists at our Grange clinic will take care of any questions or concerns you have, as quickly as possible.